Pullusb/How_to_install_Blender_addons/README.md

 ### - External

-placed in a folder of your choice (optional and not set by default)
+Placed in a folder of your choice (optional and not set by default).

 This place is defined by you in the preferences and allow a third folder to be scanned for addons and modules.
 You add the path in Preferences > File Paths > Scripts